harisankarsnair/LanguageTranslator/README.md

-# LanguageTranslator
+# LanguageTranslator with Streamlit 👋

-A free and unlimited python tools for google translate
+This is a app that translates your text from one language to another.It's all Python.
+This app is created with Streamlit's open source app framework to make it easy and quick  .

+# Requirements
+* Streamlit - open source app framework for Machine Learning & Data Science
+* google-trans-new - google translate api
+* gTTS - google text to speech